What We Talk About When We Talk About LMs: Implicit Paradigm Shifts and the Ship of Language Models: Experiments and Findings

 To this end, we compare how the distributions of $N^{\mathcal{L}}$ and $N$ change over time in Figure~\ref{fig:NL_vs_N}.
 Each row represents a conference and the columns list all conferences which occur after it.
 Grid cells are pairs of conferences in comparison.
 We apply a Kolmogorov-Smirnov test~\cite{massey1951kolmogorov} to each pair to determine if there is a significant difference in their distributions.
 We also annotate their signed mean difference, where a positive number indicates an increased mean value from the row-conference to the succeeding column-conference.
 The grids are colored based on test significance level and sign of mean difference (note that all colors other than the lightest correspond to $p<0.05$).

 First, we see evidence supporting our prior observations on the patterns of $N^{\mathcal{L}}$.
 Earlier conferences form a cluster where no significant difference is noted; yet, starting 2022, every conference has a significantly higher ${N^{\mathcal{L}}}$ than most or even all of its predecessors.
 However, the distributions of $N$ tell a distinct story.
 For most pairs, there is little or no evidence for a difference in distribution.
 There also isn't a similar line that divides the earlier and most recent conferences.
 For instance, the distribution of $N$ for EMNLP in 2023 does not have a significant difference with that in 2020, despite all its specialties.
 In fact, we even see an \textit{opposite} case: conferences in 2022 and 2023 -- the exact time of the super-linear boosts of $\bar{N^{\mathcal{L}}}$ -- contain significantly \textit{fewer} model mentions than before.
-In other words, we arrive at the conclusions faster: the information conveyed via specific models has not increased, but more is drawn about LMs collectively.
-Possible reasons include more focus on the whole concept of the Ship rather than maintaining its parts, or on specific planks than the wholesale renovation of the vessel; more efforts would be needed to understand the exact cause.
+In other words, we arrive at the conclusions ``faster'': the information conveyed via specific models has not increased, but more is drawn about LMs collectively.
+Various factors might account for this trend: It might be that we are increasingly proficient in maintaining the Ship, or that more weight is put on the holistic concept of the Ship compared with closer examinations on the level of specific models, etc. More effort would be needed to discern the exact cause, and a deeper understanding of the local context of LMs (e.g., similar to the work of \citealp{jurgens2018measuring}) would be especially relevant for future work.